tcr/corollary/README.md

-# cross-compiling Corrode to Rust
+# porting Corrode to Rust

-It'd be cool if Corrode were in Rust, but its C parsing library was originally written in Haskell so it is to.
+It'd be cool if [Corrode, the C to Rust translator written in Haskell](https://github.com/jameysharp/corrode) were also written in Rust.
+A large blocker is the lack of an extensive C parsing library like Haskell has.

-Let's automatically convert that C parsing library to Rust and then tidy it up, just like Corrode does with C. Then we can port Corrode to Rust.
-That's not ridiculous!
-Right???
+This project has the goal of translating both libraries to Rust using a mix of automated translation and manual cleanup.
+Much like Corrode!

 ```
 git clone http://github.com/tcr/corrode-but-in-rust --recursive
 ```

+This project contains a proof-of-concept cross-compiler from Haskell to Rust which is not designed to be either correct or generalizable.
+Instead, I expect the conversion to go like this:

+* [x] Automate bulk cross-compilation as modules (see the `out/` directory for current status)
+* [x] Write a proof-of-concept parser for Haskell and compilation to Rust
+* [x] Support functions, variables, literals, types
+* [x] Support case statements and guards
+* [ ] Convert instances and data structures correctly
+* [ ] Detect pointfree code and convert it into pointwise
+* [ ] Properly convert $ and . operators
+* [ ] Convert rest of operators into Rust equivalents or fn wrappers
+* [ ] Detect types better to switch between &str and String values, slice and Vecs
+* [ ] Successfully parse all files (except lexer.x parser.y) (failures currently output as // ERROR)
+* [ ] Parse flex-based lexer.x and parser.y files so they can be converted
+* [ ] language-c test bench
+* [ ] corrode test bench
+* [ ] Preserve literate Haskell comments into Rust
+* [ ] Feature-complete

 ## Status

-See the current cross-compiled files in the out/ directory.
-Equivalent to:
+See the current status by looking at the cross-compiled files in the out/ directory.
+These are equivalent to:

 ```
 cargo run "./corrode/src/Language" > out/corrode.rs